solarsoft0/website/docs/docs/getting_started/cli.md

 ---
 id: cli
 title: CLI
-description: Fonoster command-line tool
+description: Command-line tool
 ---

-# Fonoster Command-line Tool
+# Command-line Tool

-Fonoster command-line tool will help you manage your Fonoster instance.
+Fonoster's command-line tool will help you manage your Fonoster instances.
 From creating `Agents` to deploying `Functions` and more.

 ## Installing